 Office of 18F

 18F partners with agencies to help them build and buy digital services that instill pride and trust in the federal government.
 18F works hard to ensure that the government is meeting user needs and implementing strong security practices.
 18F strives to deliver on time and within budget while meeting the needs of our partner agencies.
 18F is made up of software developers, designers, strategist, and business operations folks.
-For more information about a tour of duty with 18F, click here.
+Consider joining the 18F team.

 Office of Acquisitions

 The Office of Acquisitions includes developers, designers, product managers, and contracting officers who believe that federal procurement can be joyful.
 The Office of Acquisitions helps the government become a better buyer of technology by establishing a better understanding of an agency’s problem, scoping their solicitation, and buying what they need through innovative contracting vehicles.
 After the award is made, the cross-functional team within the Office of Acquisitions manages the vendor relationship to ensure delivery of a high-quality product or service.
 The team also consults with federal, state, and local partners to help them structure acquisitions so that they can benefit from modular procurement, agile software development, and open source technology.